Texans fire coach Bill O'Brien after 0-4 start - WHIZ News

-HOUSTON (AP) — The Houston Texans fired coach and general manager Bill O’Brien on Monday.
+HOUSTON (AP) — The Houston Texans had faith that coach Bill O’Brien was the man to lead them to their first championship.

+So much faith in fact that they made the unusual move of making him the team’s general manager this off-season, too.

+But O’Brien didn’t perform well in either role, leading to his firing on Monday.

 “In this business, it’s a bottom-line business and we weren’t able to get it to where we needed to get it,” O’Brien said.

-After assuming the role of general manager in the offseason, O’Brien received almost universal criticism when he shipped superstar receiver DeAndre Hopkins to Arizona for running back David Johnson and draft picks.
+After becoming the general manager, O’Brien received almost universal criticism when he shipped superstar receiver DeAndre Hopkins to Arizona for running back David Johnson and draft picks.

 Asked to reflect on some of his personnel decisions, O’Brien said he had no regrets.